-- 4. In LAN IPv6 Setting section, enter your IPv6 settings you would like to apply to your LAN (Local Area Network).
-Click Apply to save settings. - Mode - o Disabled: IPv6 will be disabled when this option is selected - 6to4 Only: 6to4 is provided as a transitional mechanism for migrating from IPv4 to IPv6.
-It allows IPv6 packets to be transmitted over an IPv4 network through the automatic tunneling technology and routes traffic between 6to4 and IPv6 networks. - o Native IPv6 only: Native IPv6 refers to a network where IPv6 is the only transport protocol.

-- o 6to4 + Native IPv6: Supports 6to4 and Native IPv6 simultaneously. - LAN Network Prefix: Enter the LAN Network Prefix here.
+- o Disabled: IPv6 will be disabled when this option is selected - 6to4 Only: 6to4 is provided as a transitional mechanism for migrating from IPv4 to IPv6.
+It allows IPv6 packets to be transmitted over an IPv4 network through the automatic tunneling technology and routes traffic between 6to4 and IPv6 networks. - Native IPv6 only: Native IPv6 refers to a network where IPv6 is the only transport protocol. - o 6to4 + Native IPv6: Supports 6to4 and Native IPv6 simultaneously. - LAN Network Prefix: Enter the LAN Network Prefix here.
 This can be based on ULA (Unique Local Address). - DNS server: IPv6 DNS address will be provided by your local ISP. - 6to4 subnet ID: Specifies, in hexadecimal notation, a subnet ID other than 0